How Did the American Civil War End?

 Furthermore, laws were passed that meant black prisoners could be forced to work the land during their prison sentence; these laws were widely abused to bring large numbers of black freedmen back into circumstances in which they worked without pay.

 However, Reconstruction did bring some lasting positive changes.
-For the first time, politically mobilized freed slaves joined with white allies to bring the Republican Party to power and, with it, a redefinition of the responsibilities of government.
+For the first time, politically mobilized freed slaves joined with white allies to bring the Republican Party to power and, with it, a redefinition of government’s responsibilities.

 Widespread education became standard for many impoverished white and recently freed black communities.
-And Reconstruction saw black politicians serve in Congress for the first time in American history.
+During Reconstruction, black politicians served in Congress for the first time in American history.

 Reconstruction remains one of the most hotly debated topics in American history.
-It is seen by some as an upright disaster and by others as a move in a positive direction (even if it met as many setbacks as it served up successes).
+Some see it as an upright disaster, and others see it as a positive move (even if it met as many setbacks as it served up successes).

-However, our assessment of Reconstruction today is inextricably bound to the Civil War that preceded it and embodies the upheavals triggered by the war’s end.
+However, our assessment of Reconstruction today is inextricably bound to the Civil War that preceded it and embodied the upheavals triggered by the war’s end.

 Civil war cemetery